-§287.
+§ 287.
 Limitation on damages and other remedies; marking and notice

-(a) Patentees, and persons making, offering for sale, or selling within the United States any patented article for or under them, or importing any patented article into the United States, may give notice to the public that the same is patented, either by fixing thereon the word 'patent'' or the abbreviation "pat.", together with the number of the patent, or when, from the character of the article, this can not be done, by fixing to it, or to the package wherein one or more of them is contained, a label containing a like notice.
+- (a) Patentees, and persons making, offering for sale, or selling within the United States any patented article for or under them, or importing any patented article into the United States, may give notice to the public that the same is patented, either by fixing thereon the word "patent" or the abbreviation "pat.", together with the number of the patent, or when, from the character of the article, this can not be done, by fixing to it, or to the package wherein one or more of them is contained, a label containing a like notice.
 In the event of failure so to mark, no damages shall be recovered by the patentee in any action for infringement, except on proof that the infringer was notified of the infringement and continued to infringe thereafter, in which event damages may be recovered only for infringement occurring after such notice.
-Filing of an action for infringement shall constitute such notice.

-(b)(1) An infringer under section 271(g) shall be subject to all the provisions of this title relating to damages and injunctions except to the extent those remedies are modified by this subsection or section 9006 of the Process Patent Amendments Act of 1988.
-The modifications of remedies provided in this subsection shall not be available to any person who-

-(A) practiced the patented process;

-(B) owns or controls, or is owned or controlled by, the person who practiced the patented process; or product the importation, use, offer for sale, or sale of which constitutes the infringement.
+Filing of an action for infringement shall constitute such notice. - (b)(1) An infringer under section 271(g) shall be subject to all the provisions of this title relating to damages and injunctions except to the extent those remedies are modified by this subsection or section 9006 of the Process Patent Amendments Act of 1988.
+The modifications of remedies provided in this subsection shall not be available to any person who- - (A) practiced the patented process; - (B) owns or controls, or is owned or controlled by, the person who practiced the patented process; or - (C) had knowledge before the infringement that a patented process was used to make the product the importation, use, offer for sale, or sale of which constitutes the infringement. - (2) No remedies for infringement under section 271(g) of this title shall be available with respect to any product in the possession of, or in transit to, the person subject to liability under such section before that person had notice of infringement with respect to that product.
+The person subject to liability shall bear the burden of proving any such possession or transit.